naviarh/gevents/README.md

     event1.Decrement()
     ```

- 8. The example of reactive code for event
+ 8. The example of reactive code for event (by IN channel)

     ```go
     go func() {